Nanjing Massacre: Mass rape

 The International Military Tribunal for the Far East estimated that in the first month of the occupation, Japanese soldiers committed approximately 20,000 cases of rape in the city.
-Some estimates claim 80,000 cases of rape.
+Some estimates conclude there were 80,000 rapes.'
 According to the International Military Tribunal for the Far East, rapes of all ages, including children and elderly women, were commonplace, and there were many instances of sadistic and violent behavior related to these rapes.
 Following the rapes, many women were killed and their bodies were mutilated.
 A large number of rapes were done systematically by the Japanese soldiers as they went from door to door, searching for girls, with many women being captured and gang-raped.